buycycle/budget/README.md

 ## Next steps

 * Make model run for one country on a EC2 cluster
-* automize data ingestion and report writing
+* automize data ingestion, output and report writing
 * Vest code and hyperparameters